 I write young adult and adult science fiction and fantasy novels.
-Mostly adult science fiction these days but I still have some young adult ideas and fantasy stories in my idea list, so I’m not limiting myself yet.
+I’m currently writing a YA SF, revising an adult SF, and querying an adult SF.
 I have a few really strong critique partners, but I’m always looking for 1-2 more as different partners filter through various writing and life seasons.

 I also run a beta reading group for writers of young adult and adult science fiction and fantasy.
 We have about 20 members so far and our goal is to maintain high numbers so everyone can have 3-5 beta readers at any given time they have their full manuscript ready to post for a final read before querying and/or self-publishing.
 If you’re interested in either connecting with me or just getting information about the beta reading group I’d love to hear from you!

-Outside of writing I’m a wife, mother of four kids (9, 7, 2, 7 months), labor and delivery nurse, and photographer.
+Outside of writing I’m a wife, mother of four kids (10, 8, 3, 18 months), former labor and delivery nurse, and photographer.
 I don’t really have hobbies because I keep turning my hobbies into jobs…

-The only hard no I have is probably sex scenes, and even then, if you tell me a book has one or two and you’re okay with me skipping over them, I will still read the rest of the book.
+The only hard no I have is probably rape and/or sex scenes, and even then, if you tell me a book has one or two and you’re okay with me skimming over them, I will still read the rest of the book.